DreamWaveTechnology/DreamWaveTechnology/README.md

 ## 🚀 Empowering Innovation for a Digital Future

 DreamWave Technology turns innovative ideas into powerful digital experiences.
-Our expert team specializes in building dynamic web applications, e-commerce platforms, and sophisticated management systems.
+We specializes in building dynamic web applications, e-commerce platforms, and sophisticated management systems.

 We also craft modern, ATS-friendly professional resumes and portfolios that help individuals shine in today's competitive job market, delivering secure, creative, and scrapable web solutions designed for learning, career, and growth.